agascoig/MinimalFFT.jl/README.md

 This is not fully implemented (only shows proof of reconstruction) due to difficulties with
 Nemo, Symbolics, SymbolicUtils.
-It is difficult to use SymbolicUtils to factor the intermediate polynomials as desired.
+Namely, it is difficult to use SymbolicUtils to factor the intermediate polynomials as desired.